EVIDENCE-BASED THERAPY

 DOES ANY OF THIS SOUND FAMILIAR?

 You struggle with negative thoughts about your body.
 Your self-worth is rooted in what you look like and what others think of you.
 You find yourself obsessing about your appearance and constantly comparing yourself to others.
 Your self-esteem is tied to the number on your scale.
 You may be putting your life on hold until you lose weight or look better.
-You may be skipping out on parties, dating, specific clothes, photos, swimming, hobbies, or new experiences.
+You may be skipping out on parties, dating, certain clothes, photos, swimming, hobbies, or new experiences.
 Your relationships and ability to enjoy life may be suffering as a result.
 Deep down, you yearn for a more peaceful, connected, and fulfilling life where your time and energy go to the things that truly matter.

-I can help you overcome binge eating disorder (BED), emotional eating, orthorexia, and negative body image using approaches such as Health at Every Size® (HAES), Intuitive Eating (IE), Mindful Self-Compassion (MSC), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
+I can help you overcome binge eating disorder (BED), emotional eating, orthorexia, anorexia, bulimia, disordered eating, and negative body image using approaches such as Health at Every Size® (HAES), Intuitive Eating (IE), Mindful Self-Compassion (MSC), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
 I will support you in cultivating intrinsic self-worth and body respect.
 You will learn to be kinder to yourself and redirect your energy to what fills you with purpose and joy.

 MEET YOUR THERAPIST